 Latest courses

 Level up your skill set and give yourself an original edge.
-Our free Journalism Now online interactive courses are designed and led by industry experts with most courses also supporting your Continuing Professional Development (CPD).
+Our free Journalism Now online interactive courses are designed and led by industry experts, helping you sharpen your craft and apply new techniques straight away.

 Is it time to rethink how we tackle disinformation?